Overview

 The university is made up of 2 faculties with a total of 14 design disciplines.

 The campus consists of 37 individual buildings, including an open-air stage, an indoor stage, a concert hall, diverse dance studios, a lecture hall, various studios and classrooms, a gamelan museum, a library, an in-house language laboratory and a Hindu temple complex, all of which are artfully arranged in an ensemble of Balinese architecture.
+Take a look at some videos here.

 The campus offers numerous green spaces and cozy places to linger and relax, while palm trees and fauna provide plenty of shade.
 A small kitchen and a kiosk provide students with drinks and tasty delicacies.